 Corporations Leaving CA

-What do you base this on?
+As for fees, I struggle to find a valid premise for businesses leaving.
 My business is a C Corp, and yes, it costs $850 to incorporate in CA per year compared to $50 in some other states so statistically it’s 83% cheaper to incorporate in other states, but that’s still a top limit of $800/year difference?
 Also, you have to be incorporated in CA to do business here, so, even if you leave CA, you still have to incorporate in CA. So, if you’re a business and you want to do business in the 5th largest economy in the world, you have to incorporate here.
-Period.

-You generically cited “regulations”.
-Let’s skip that one for another day.
-It’s a big subject.
+Some cite “regulations” as a problem, but fail to discuss the issue intelligently.
+It’s a big subject, but regulations are neither good nor bad.
+Every regulation can and should be debated.
 In general, I’d rather not let companies dump chemicals in rivers and such.
-So, I’m good.
-And, bottom line, on regulations I vote Democrat every time because they belief Global Warming is a threat, support the environment WAY more than Republicans, and push alternative fuel sources.
+So, I’m good with regulations.
+The bottom line for me on regulations is that I vote for Democrats every time because they belief Global Warming is a threat, support the environment WAY more than Republicans, and push alternative fuel sources.

 CA has the highest gas taxes.

-I agree our gas taxes are high, but not the highest.
+The fact is that CA gas taxes are high, but not the highest.
 Pennsylvania’s gas tax rate is highest at 58.7 cents per gallon, followed by California (55.22 cpg) and Washington (49.4 cpg).
-But, long term, I support moving away from petroleum-based fuels.
+Long term, I support moving away from petroleum-based fuels.
 So, my position, for the sake of the future, is all states should double or triple their gas taxes.
-I don’t care.
-You obviously disagree and great minds can agree to disagree.
+Most disagree with me so that’s why we haven’t done it, and great minds can agree to disagree in a democratic republic.

 CA, High income tax rates.

 But, I think a fairer look is to look at the total tax burden.
 Our total tax burden is 9.57% which is 10th.
-Still too high.
-I still trust Dems.
+Still too high, but sometimes it’s a good idea to look at the whole picture.

 CA High Homeless Rate